If you’re looking to have insulation installed, and want pricing for foam, blown in, or batt insulation in Central TX, then this article is for you.

-Don’t forget.
-When estimating the cost of having insulation applied to the roof deck, you have to factor in the roof pitch.
+Don’t forget attic insulation spray foam cost need to include the roof pitch.
+When estimating attic insulation cost for having insulation applied to the roof deck, you have to factor in the roof pitch.
 Here is what that means: Let’s say the pitch of your roof is 5/12, and your attic square footage is 1,000.
 Then you would do 1,000 x 1.08 (the factor for a 5/12 roof pitch) to get the actual number of square feet on the roof deck.
 You can learn more about roof pitch factoring here.

 How much polyurethane do you need to get the right R-value?

 - If you have 2×4 wall cavities, you can fill the cavity with open cell foam for about R-13.
 You would require 4-board feet per square foot of wall space.

 - If you have 2×6 wall cavities, then open cell foam gets you about R-20.
 You would need 6 board feet per square foot of wall space.

 - With closed cell foam, you are at about R-6.7 with 1 inch, R-14 at 2 inches, and R-20 at 3 inches, and R-27 at 4 inches.